Gulag: Political role

 On the eve of World War II, Soviet archives indicate a combined camp and colony population upwards of 1.6 million in 1939, according to V. P. Kozlov.
-Anne Applebaum and Steven Rosefielde estimate that 1.2 to 1.5 million people were in Gulag system's prison camps and colonies when the war started.
+Applebaum and Steven Rosefielde estimate that 1.2 to 1.5 million people were in Gulag system's prison camps and colonies when the war started.
 After the German invasion of Poland that marked the start of World War II in Europe, the Soviet Union invaded and annexed eastern parts of the Second Polish Republic.
-In 1940 the Soviet Union occupied Estonia, Latvia, Lithuania, Bessarabia (now the Republic of Moldova) and Bukovina.
+In 1940, the Soviet Union occupied Estonia, Latvia, Lithuania, Bessarabia (now the Republic of Moldova) and Bukovina.
 According to some estimates, hundreds of thousands of Polish citizens and inhabitants of the other annexed lands, regardless of their ethnic origin, were arrested and sent to the Gulag camps.
 However, according to the official data, the total number of sentences for political and anti-state (espionage, terrorism) crimes in the USSR in 1939–41 was 211,106.

 Approximately 300,000 Polish prisoners of war were captured by the USSR during and after the "Polish Defensive War".
 Almost all of the captured officers and a large number of ordinary soldiers were then murdered (see Katyn massacre) or sent to Gulag.
 Of the 10,000–12,000 Poles sent to Kolyma in 1940–41, most prisoners of war, only 583 men survived, released in 1942 to join the Polish Armed Forces in the East.
-Out of General Anders' 80,000 evacuees from Soviet Union gathered in Great Britain only 310 volunteered to return to Soviet-controlled Poland in 1947.
+Out of Polish General Władysław Anders' 80,000 evacuees from the Soviet Union gathered in Great Britain, only 310 volunteered to return to Soviet-controlled Poland in 1947.

-During the Great Patriotic War, Gulag populations declined sharply due to a steep rise in mortality in 1942–43.
-In the winter of 1941 a quarter of the Gulag's population died of starvation.
+During the Great Patriotic War, Gulag populations declined sharply because of a steep rise in mortality in 1942–43.
+In the winter of 1941, a quarter of the Gulag's population died of starvation.
 516,841 prisoners died in prison camps in 1941–43, from a combination of their harsh working conditions and the famine caused by the German invasion.
-This period accounts for about half of all gulag deaths, according to Russian statistics.
+This period accounts for about half of all Gulag deaths, according to Russian statistics.
 In 1943, the term katorga works (каторжные работы) was reintroduced.
 They were initially intended for Nazi collaborators, but then other categories of political prisoners (for example, members of deported peoples who fled from exile) were also sentenced to "katorga works".
-Prisoners sentenced to "katorga works" were sent to Gulag prison camps with the most harsh regime and many of them perished.
+Prisoners sentenced to "katorga works" were sent to Gulag prison camps with the most harsh regime, and many of them perished.